jaymody/blogposts/2023-02-08-speculative-sampling.md

 For XSum we get a theoretical speedup of **1.89**, while the paper reports an empirical speedup of **1.92**.

-We can also try and reproduce these results ourselves by using running our implementation with GPT-2 (1.5B as target, 124M as draft), see [github.com/jaymody/speculative-samlping](https://github.com/jaymody/speculative-sampling):
+We can reproduce these results by [running our implementation with GPT-2 1.5B as our target model and GPT-2 124M our draft model](https://github.com/jaymody/speculative-sampling)[^result]:

 ```python
 python main.py \